JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <h2>Summary</h2>

-By the end of this phase, the Azure environment was fully prepared for the Active Directory deployment.
-The resource group and virtual network were created, the domain controller and client virtual machines were deployed, remote access was configured, and connectivity between systems was successfully verified.
-This completed the foundational infrastructure needed for the next part of the lab.
+This stage focused on building the foundational Azure infrastructure required for the Active Directory lab.
+After creating the resource group and virtual network, both the domain controller and client virtual machines were deployed and configured.
+Remote Desktop access was tested and network connectivity between the machines was successfully validated, completing the infrastructure setup for the next phase.